wsor4035/dev.luanti.org/content/for-creators/schematic.md

 	}
 }
 ```
-You can then provide my_schematic everytime a Schematic specifier is requested, for example in `core.register_decoration`.
+You can then provide `my_schematic` every time a Schematic specifier is requested, for example in `core.register_decoration`.

 ## Placing schematics
 Schematics are placed either with core.place_schematic or at world generation with `core.register_decoration`.